Less Stress; More Well-Being

 Life is lived in the moment; but those moments have impact on the future.
 Future moments heavily depend on previous moments.
 Live well now and prepare a future with less stress and more joy.

 The over-zealous pursuit of happiness is disruptive.
 The pursuit intrudes on happiness.
-When happiness—or lack of—becomes a problem to solve, we overanalyze experience.
+When happiness—or lack of—becomes a problem to solve, we over-analyze experience.
 A salient feature of a satisfying life is focus on the quality of experience; we live it.
-Worries about losing present happiness disrupt happiness, drags attention from pleasantries and focuses on the irritating.
+Worry about losing present happiness disrupts good feelings, drags attention from pleasantries and focuses on the irritating.

 We shouldn’t dance in blinded bliss—some behaviors need examining.
 Our action impacts the feeling experience.
 Behaviors do matter.
 Experience does matter.
 Life examination identifies happiness harming consequences, removing destructive choices.
 But this work can’t be all consuming.
 By budgeting spending, we resolve anxiety of paying bills.
 But once resolved, our worries may continue, fretting over the stock market, possible employment loss and a million other unsavory happenings that can disrupt financial security.
 With mindful change, we improve our lives.
 These changes help but don’t magically grant happiness.
 There is a thought component to happiness.
 Healthy thoughts compliment healthy action and environments—not replace them.